 There were four non-native species that are listed as restricted invasive species by the Wisconsin DNR.
 Potamogeton crispus-curly leaf pondweed (CLP) is the most extensive and has been managed by the Bone Lake District for several years.
 Figure 7 shows the sample locations in June 2017.
-Figures 8 show beds of CLP present in June 2017.
-There was 51.1 acres of CLP mapped in June, 2017.
+Figures 8 show beds of CLP present on June 1 and 2, 2017.
+There were 51.1 acres of CLP mapped on June 10, 2017.
+The point intercept survey and CLP bed mapping followed an early season herbicide treatment of 30.66 acres of CLP in 7 beds on May 3 and May 9, 2017.